The extremal length systole of the cube punctured at its vertices: The edge curves

 Now suppose that $r \neq r_0$, so that $q_r$ has two horizontal cylinders $U_1$ and $U_2$.
 By the proof of \lemref{lem:cylinders}, one of these two cylinders, say $U_1$, surrounds $[A,B]$.
-We now claim that all the trajectories in $U_2$ intersect only one of $(r,A)$ or $(B, C)$.
-Indeed, if a closed trajectory $\gamma$ intersects both intervals, then it bounds a disk $D$ that contains the poles $A$ and $B$.
-Observe that $D$ cannot contain any other poles, for if it contained $W$ and $\overline{W}$, it would need to contain two zeros, but $q_r$ only has one zero when $r \in [-\infty, A)$.
-It follows that $\gamma$ is homotopic to $\beta$, hence is contained in $U_1$.
+We now claim that all the horizontal trajectories in $U_2$ intersect only one of $(r,A)$ or $(B, C)$.
+Indeed, if a closed horizontal trajectory $\gamma$ intersects both intervals, then it bounds a disk $D$ that contains the poles $A$ and $B$ but not $C$, and is symmetric about the real line.
+If $D$ contains one of $W$ or $\overline{W}$, then it also contains the other one by symmetry.
+In that case, $q_r$ must have two zeros in $D$ counting multiplicity by the Euler--Poincaré formula.
+However, $q_r$ only has one zero in $\CHAT$ when $r \in [-\infty, A)$ and this zero is simple.
+It follows that $\gamma$ is homotopic to $\beta$ in $\CC \setminus \{ A,B,C,W, \overline{W}\}$, hence is contained in $U_1$, which proves the claim.

-We conclude that the length of one of the intervals among $(r,A)$ and $(B, C)$ with respect to $\sqrt{|q_r|}$ is equal to the height of $U_1$ while the length of the other interval is equal to the height of $U_1$ plus twice the height of $U_2$.
+By \lemref{lem:twice}, $U_j \cap ((r,A) \cup (B, C))$ is a union of two disjoint vertical segments $v_j^\pm \subset U_j$, for each $j \in \{1,2\}$.
+Moreover, the union of these four segments is equal to $(r,A) \cup (B, C)$ minus a finite number of points belonging to critical horizontal trajectories of $q_r$.
+By the previous paragraph, $(r,A)$ and $(B, C)$ each contain one of $v_1^\pm$ while $v_2^\pm$ are both contained in the same interval.
+Therefore, the length of one of the intervals $(r,A)$ or $(B, C)$ with respect to $\sqrt{|q_r|}$ is equal to the height of $U_1$ while the length of the other interval is equal to the height of $U_1$ plus twice the height of $U_2$.
 In particular,

 as required. \end{proof}

 The next proposition proceeds to gives a computable formula for the extremal length of $\beta$ when the parameters $A$, $B$, $C$, and $W$ are such that the first possibility occurs in the previous lemma.
 There are analogous formulas in the other cases as well, but this is the case that will occur for us.
 To simplify notation, we write